C4ptainCrunch/thesis/source/index.rst

 ~~~~

 The MCTS agent has a parameter :math:`t` that states how much time the agent may spend on simulation during its turn.
-As we have shown in :numref:`sec:mcts-perf`, given enough time, with MCTS, the estimated value of a node converges to weighted average of the true value of the leaves of the subtree.
+As we have shown in :numref:`sec:mcts-perf`, given enough time, with MCTS, the estimated value of a node converges to weighted the average of the true value of the leaves of the subtree.
 So we know that the higher is :math:`t`, the better the agent is.
 However, since we are constrained by the capacity of our computation resources, we have to choose a reasonable value of :math:`t`.

-Given our objective of producing an agent capable of playing against a human, choosing a value of :math:`t` higher than 1 minute is unrealistic as the human will not want to wait more than that at each turn of the game.
+Given our objective of producing an agent capable of playing against a human, choosing a value of :math:`t` higher than 1 minute is unrealistic as the human will not want to wait for more than that at each turn of the game.
 While 1 minute is an upper bound, having a much smaller waiting time at each turn would be valuable.
 We think that  :math:`t = 5s` is a reasonable value.

 As stated earlier, we know that the strength of the agent is an increasing function of :math:`t`.
 However, we don't know the shape of this function.
 We compare the strength of MCTS(:math:`t=5`) against a range of values of :math:`t' \in \{0.5, 1, 1.5, 2, 3, 5, 7, 10, 15, 20, 30, 40\}` by playing 10 matches for each value of :math:`t'`.